billhennessy/blog-chunky/content/post/2021/it-gets-worse.md.md

 ### Demand a Vote of the People

 Missourians have filed a [referendum petition](https://www.sos.mo.gov/CMSImages/Elections/Petitions/2022-R001.pdf) with the Missouri Secretary of State's office to put the gas tax to a vote of the people.
-According to The Missouri Times:

-You can speak your mind about this referendum on the largest gas tax increase in state history during the public comment period:
+You can speak your mind about this referendum on the largest ~~gas~~ tax increase in state history during the public comment period:

-The public comment period, pursuant to Section 116.334, RSMo, allows Missourians to offer their observations on the submitted proposal online, by mail or phone. **Missourians can provide comment at [http://www.sos.mo.gov/referendumcomment](http://www.sos.mo.gov/referendumcomment).**
+> The public comment period, pursuant to Section 116.334, RSMo, allows Missourians to offer their observations on the submitted proposal online, by mail or phone. **Missourians can provide comment at [http://www.sos.mo.gov/referendumcomment](http://www.sos.mo.gov/referendumcomment).**

 Let them know you believe Schatz's bill circumvented the intent of the Hancock Amendment, and you want to have your say about this crippling tax increase for Missouri.